ConnerChappell/ConnerChappell.github.io/_posts/2021-1-28-git-advanced.md

 ![_config.yml]({{site.baseurl}}/images/reset-checkout-branch.png)

 Typing **git checkout 25dd2f6** moves just the HEAD ref and we are now in what's called a deatched head state.
+You do not want to commit when you are in a detached head state.

 ![_config.yml]({{site.baseurl}}/images/git-checkout/git-checkout.png)